-The accuracy of the three prediction systems at each lead time is assessed using the CRPS.
+The accuracy of the three prediction systems is assessed here using the CRPS.
 The scores for the three methods, averaged over all forecast cases and stations, are displayed in Table 3.
-As expected, the climatological forecast performs considerably worse than the approaches that utilise the COSMO-E output, while post-processing offers improvements upon the raw model output at all lead times.
+As expected, the climato-logical forecast performs considerably worse than the approaches that utilise the COSMO-E output, while post-processing offers improvements of around 15% upon the raw model output at all lead times.